echogarden-project/echogarden/docs/Options.md

 **OpenAI Cloud**:

 * `openAICloud`: prefix to provide options for OpenAI cloud.
 Same options as detailed in the recognition section above

+## Text-to-text translation

+Applies to CLI operation: `translate-text`, API method: `translateText`

+* `engine`: only `google-translate` supported
+* `sourceLanguage`: the source language code for the input text.
+Auto-detected if not set
+* `targetLanguage`: the target language code for the output text.
+Required
+* `languageDetection`: language detection options.
+Optional

 ## Speech-to-translated-transcript alignment